 - Selective serotonin reuptake inhibitors (SSRIs).
 SSRIs are a newer form of antidepressant.
 These drugs work by altering the amount of a chemical in the brain called serotonin.

 - Serotonin and noradrenaline reuptake inhibitors (SNRIs).
-SNRIs are another newer form of antidepressant medicine.
+SNRIs are another newer form of antidepressant medication.
 They treat depression by increasing availability of the brain chemicals serotonin and noradrenaline.

 Are antidepressants safe?

 As with all medications, antidepressants can have side effects.
 The side effects vary depending on the type of antidepressant you take.
 Possible side effects include insomnia, sleepiness, nausea, and sexual problems.
-If you're taking an antidepressant, ask your doctor if there are any particular side effects you should know about.
+If you're taking an antidepressant, read the information leaflet that comes with the medication, or ask your doctor or pharmacist if there are any particular side effects you should know about.

 Some antidepressants have been shown to increase suicidal thinking and behaviour in children and adolescents and should be used with caution.

 Experts say that any young person taking any sort of antidepressant should be very closely, and frequently, monitored - especially in the early stages of treatment.